Loan Payment Calculator

 -- the kind of program that everybody eventually makes.

-calculator.
-As a student, you might need to calculate
+As a student, you might need to calculate a monthly

-a monthly loan payment for a class project, or as a
+loan payment for a class project, or as a professional

-professional you might need to calculate it for the
+you might need to calculate it for the finance department

-finance department for your business, or you might need
+for your business, or you might need it for yourself

 The classic equation for calculating the monthly payment